Skip to Content

 page albania

-Now, let’s get to the nitty-gritty: how do you get to this avian Eden?
-Embark on a boat ride from Sarandë, and let the gentle waves guide you.
-The journey is an appetizer, setting the stage for the island’s main course of wonders.
+Now, let’s get to the most important question- how do you get there?
+Easy.
+Just embark on a boat ride from Sarandë, and let the gentle waves guide you.

 Pelican Island